mavlink/MAVSDK/README.md

 ## Interfacing

-DroneCore currently takes care of the mavlink messaging.
+The SDK currently takes care of the MAVLink messaging.
 Connections over serial, UDP, and TCP are supported on Linux, macOS, and Windows.

 The library provides both synchronous (blocking) API calls, as well as asynchronous API calls using callbacks.